AllLukso/lukso-space/src/game/README.md

-# Phaser game for WarAlpha
+# Phaser game for LuksoSpace

 To start the game: